Process Verification vs Process Validation: What’s the Difference?

 At first glance, this looks very similar to the definition for verification.
 However, process validation does not measure or test a final product against specifications, like when you verify a process is working correctly.

-In fact, in 820.75(a) of its QSR, FDA states that process validation must occur “when the results of a process cannot be fully verified by subsequent inspection and test.”
-In other words, when you can’t use process verification to prove your process is working as intended.
+The rule of thumb, consistent across FDA’s legacy QSR (820.75(a)), ISO 13485:2016, and the QMSR: process validation is required when the results of a process cannot be fully verified by subsequent inspection and test.
+In other words, when you can’t use process verification to prove your process is working as intended, you must validate.

 In practice, this may include processes like: